kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 > - Generic CLI tool to automate versioning and package publishing related tasks: https://github.com/release-it/release-it
 > - Compare package download counts over time: https://npmtrends.com

+### npm install produces different lockfiles on different computes
+1. Ensure matching node/npm versions as a team: `node -v` and `npm -v`
+2. Remove your node modules: `rm -rf node_modules/`
+3. Clean your npm cache: `npm cache clean --force`
+4. Revert the changes in your `package-lock.json` file (and this file only).
+5. Install dependencies again: `npm i`

+Listed dependencies in `package-lock.json` file have mixed (sha1/sha512) integrity checksum. npm changed the integrity checksum from sha1 to sha512.
+Only packages published with npm@5 or later will include a sha512 integrity hash.

 ### npm and pnpm
 The very first package manager ever released was npm, back in January 2010.
 In 2020, GitHub acquired npm, so in principle, npm is now under the stewardship of Microsoft. *(npm should never be capitalized unless it is being displayed in a location that is customarily all-capitals.)*